Welcome

 The information below will help you evaluate the information you find, in books, journal articles, or online to make sure it’s reliable.

-Reading, writing, and referencing
+Reading, writing and referencing

-The Academic Skills team help you build your writing, referencing and reading skills to be successful at Uni.
+The Academic Skills team can help you to build your writing, referencing and reading skills to be successful at Charles Sturt.

 Here are some pages to get you started: